tailhook/verwalter/doc/running/tree.rst

     * ``ROLE/*`` -- role-specific things [3]_

 .. note:: We avoid the term "application" here because it's inherently vague.
-   The role is just unit that may be deployed independendly (so it's also versioned independently).
+   The :term:`role` is just unit that may be deployed independendly (so it's also versioned independently).
 The role may consists multiple applications or application may be built on top of multiple roles, dependening on use case and how you define the application.

 ..
-[1] The version of scheduler and version of templates is not the same as version of role (i.e. an application).
+[1] The version of scheduler and version of templates is not the same as version of :term:`role` (i.e. an application).
 It's expected that scheduler and templates change very rarely and only by admins, not by release managers.
 Also you might use "shadow" scheduler and "shadow" template renderer for debugging.

 ..
 [2] Each installation have different needs.
 So verwalter doesn't have a frontend that is packaged with verwalter.
 We only provide the API, and a